The math most sellers never see

 How much does it cost to sell a house in Chicago?

 The total cost to sell a house in Chicago typically ranges from 7-8% of the sale price when using a traditional agent.
-On a $500,000 home, that breaks down to approximately $25,000 in commissions (example 5-6% total), $3,750 in transfer taxes, $2,000 in title insurance, $750 in attorney fees, and $300 in miscellaneous costs — roughly $32,000-$40,000 total.
-With a flat-fee listing at $1,995 instead of an example 2-3% listing commission, total selling costs drop to approximately $22,000-$27,000.
+On a $500,000 home, that may break down to approximately $25,000 in commissions (example 5-6% total), $3,750 in transfer taxes, $2,000 in title insurance, $750 in attorney fees, and $300 in miscellaneous costs — roughly $32,000-$40,000 total.
+With a flat-fee listing at $1,995 instead of an example 2-3% listing commission, total estimated selling costs may drop to approximately $22,000-$27,000.

 Estimate Your Net Proceeds